PennyLaneAI/pennylane/doc/code/interfaces/numpy.rst

 ^^^^^^^^^^^^^^^^^^^^^^^

 The :ref:`QNode decorator <qnode_decorator>` is the recommended way for creating QNodes in PennyLane.
-By default, all QNodes are by default constructed for the NumPy interface, but this can also be specified explicitly by passing the ``interface='numpy'`` keyword argument:
+By default, all QNodes are constructed for the NumPy interface, but this can also be specified explicitly by passing the ``interface='numpy'`` keyword argument:

 .. code-block:: python